Hosted by URGO, McNair, and STEM Programs

 The Murphy Square Project: Applying the Methods of Digital Humanities to an Undergraduate Literary Journal

-In this study, Murphy Square, an undergraduate literary magazine published annually by students of Augsburg College since 1975, became an exploratory corpus.
+In this study, Murphy Square, an undergraduate literary magazine published annually by students of Augsburg University since 1975, became an exploratory corpus.
 The study conducted various experiments to ascertain how well a corpus with short, varying writings would respond to digital research methods.
 The query in question was inspired by Franco Moretti’s article, “Network Theory, Plot Analysis,” in which Moretti demonstrated square-shaped networks forged through dialogue interaction in chapters of Dickens’ Our Mutual Friend.
 Our study found that short prose pieces in Murphy Square lie in one of four categories based on dialogue interaction shape: no shape, web/linear, triangle-shaped, or square-shaped.
 In graphs that relate these shape categories to word count, the study shows how each category has different properties in regard to length and length-flexibility.

 Dr. Adriane Brown